tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     On a PC, just look at the prompt path to see your current directory.
 Then move up by typing `cd ../`.
 Move down by typing `cd pets`, where `pets` is the name of the directory you want to move into.
 Type `dir` to list the contents of the current directory.

-3. After your Terminal or command prompt is in the same directory as your json file, create the new pet:
+3. After your terminal or command prompt is in the same directory as your JSON file, create the new pet:

     ```bash
     curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" -d @mypet.json "http://petstore.swagger.io/v2/pet"